cloudfour/pleasantest/README.md

 #### `TestMuleUser.click(element: ElementHandle, options?: { force?: boolean }): Promise<void>`

 Clicks an element, if the element is visible and the center of it is not covered by another element.
 If the center of the element is covered by another element, an error is thrown.
 This is a thin wrapper around Puppeteer's [`ElementHandle.click` method](https://pptr.dev/#?product=Puppeteer&version=v7.0.1&show=api-elementhandleclickoptions).
-The difference is that `TestMuleUser.click` checks that the target element is not covered before performing the click.
-Don't forget to `await`, since this returns a Promise!
+The difference is that `TestMuleUser.click` checks that the target element is an element that actually can be clicked before clicking it!

-**Actionability checks**: It refuses to click elements that are [not attached](#attached) or [not visible](#visible).
-You can override the visibility check by passing `{ force: true }`
+**Actionability checks**: It refuses to click elements that are not [**attached**](#attached) or not [**visible**](#visible).
+You can override the visibility check by passing `{ force: true }`.

+Additionally, it refuses to click an element if there is another element covering it. `{ force: true }` overrides this behavior.

 ```js
 import { withBrowser } from 'test-mule';